-To obtain an excuse from Frontier Bound, the student must make an appointment with the Associate Dean or Program Director of their specialty track at time of admission.
-The Associate Dean or Program Director will evaluate the student's knowledge of current Frontier Bound content and the individual student's needs.
-Based on the evaluation, the Associate Dean or Program Director may excuse the student or require attendance at Frontier Bound.
+To obtain an excuse from Frontier Bound, the student must make an appointment with the Department Chair of their specialty track at time of admission.
+The Department Chair will evaluate the student's knowledge of current Frontier Bound content and the individual student's needs.
+Based on the evaluation, the Department Chair may excuse the student or require attendance at Frontier Bound.